-Students who express to Andrea that they, or a reference to their name or person, do not wish to be recorded may discuss possible alternatives or accommodations with Andrea.
+Students who express to Dr. El Khoury that they, or a reference to their name or person, do not wish to be recorded may discuss possible alternatives or accommodations with Dr. El Khoury.

-Late Assignments
+Late Assignments:

 Your responsibility is to complete the various course requirements on time.
-That said, life is busy, and it can be challenging to meet a deadline.
-With that in mind:
+However, given the challenging times we are living:

-- There is a 48-hour grace period for submission of the PEN search strategy, PEN Practice Question, and ADIME chart note(s).
+• There is a 48-hour grace period for submission of the PEN search strategy, PEN Practice Question, and ADIME chart note(s).
 No marks will be deducted if these assignments are submitted within 48 hours past the due date.
 Please, do not treat the grace as the deadline, because it is not.
-The deadline is a hard deadline and the grace period is in place to account for potential difficulties and life events that can occur.
-You do not need to email Andrea for late submissions during the grace period: just submit within the grace period.
+The deadline is a hard deadline, and the grace period is in place to account for potential difficulties and life events that can occur.
+You do not need to email Dr. El Khoury for late submissions during the grace period: just submit within the grace period.
 CourseLink will indicate that your assignment is late, but if it is within 48 hours past the hard deadline, it is not late.
 No extensions beyond the grace period will be given.
 Beyond the grace period, your assignment will incur a 10% per day late penalty, including weekend days, unless medical or other suitable documentation is provided.
 Assignments submitted more than 1 week after the grace period will receive a grade of zero (0).
-If you are going to submit an assignment after the grace period, contact Andrea to inform her when you will be submitting.
-This policy is in place to guarantee fairness for all students. - Your team's case study day is indicated on the schedule on p.
+If you are going to submit an assignment after the grace period, contact Dr. El Khoury to inform her when you will be submitting.
+This policy is in place to guarantee fairness for all students.

+• Your team's case study day is indicated on the schedule on p.
 4. If your team is unable to present as scheduled, it's your responsibility to find another team willing to switch dates with you.
 If you are absent on your team's case study day, the weighting of the case study will be transferred to your PEN Practice Question.